zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The name is the only one.

 [APZ 161.5] (#apz161 .5) {#apz161 .5 .ref .apz} "Malness Deception Laughter
-There is a certain amount of glamour, and the game shall decorate it.”
+There is a certain amount of glamour, and the game shall decorate it."
 Thick Adda, a sloth is a sloth, says this Nandya, deception is deceptive behavior.
 Some person here is in Kain's visity, in a word To a lone desire due to the fact that the heart of the visitus is in the heart of the heart and closes it Basi.
 Thinking I do not know I think I do not know.
 Words I do not know says.
 I don't know Kayon is trying.
 Any such deception is an illusion This is a sin act that does not open a hide of a hindrance deceptive says.
-“Smile”is a certain person here, excessive time teeth This was disproved by the people who laughed and laughed at the same time.
+"Smile"is a certain person here, excessive time teeth This was disproved by the people who laughed and laughed at the same time.
 Many times in the Lady's discipline there is a laugh and it belongs to the children says.

-[APZ 161.6] (#apz161 .6) {#apz161 .6 .ref .apz} are two games called "Sports”.
+[APZ 161.6] (#apz161 .6) {#apz161 .6 .ref .apz} are two games called "Sports".
 Physical sport is also the game of tact.
 What is physical sport? with infiltration Playing.
 Playing with seats.
 Players are played by cars.
 From the bows Sports.
 Eight-foot (played with a danpli alumni.
 Ten Feet